 Classes I, II & III

-Class II or Class I, or permission of the department chair
+Class I & Class II, or permission of the department chair

 Biology is the study of life.
 Designed to follow a course in chemistry, this course will explore the evolutionary and ecological diversity of life through an inquiry-teaching model.
 Broad themes in Biology include ecology and energetics, cell structure and function, genetics, heredity and molecular biology.
 As the year progresses, we emphasize connections between broad biological concepts—ecology and human biology, for example.

-Class II or Class I, or permission of the department chair
+Class I & Class II, or permission of the department chair

 Advanced Courses in Science